bootstrap-vue-next/bootstrap-vue-next/CONTRIBUTING.md

   Source-Link: googleapis/googleapis@e5eef86
 ```

 Conventional commits are required for the automation of Changelog and tag releases.
-Additional information on how to write commits can be found here [release-please](https://github.com/googleapis/release-please#how-should-i-write-my-commits)
+Information on how to write commits can be found at <https://www.conventionalcommits.org/>.
+Additional information on how to do things like introduce multiple fixes in a single commit, or fixing release notes can be found at [release-please](https://github.com/googleapis/release-please#how-should-i-write-my-commits)

 ## Setting Up Your Workspace